zaphosting/docs/en/fivem_esx_becomeadminoverdatabase.md

 sidebar_label: Become Admin over the Database
 ---

-**Important**
-A character must be created by you, so that you can find it in the database.
+> **Important:** A character must be created by you, so that you can find it in the database.

 ## 📔 Become Admin